enriquedlh97/keyword_category_prediction_api/README.md

 # keyword_category_prediction_api
 API for predicting categories from batches of words.
 Works with 104 different languages.
+The model has a 76.33% mean average precision and a 93.89% mean AUC ROC.

 ## Getting Started